elisabertoni/Devfolio/src/content/work/my-library.md

   - SCSS
 ---

-As part of an assignment for the Dev Academy bootcamp, I had to develop a full-stack project using most of the technologies learnt in class.
+As part of an assignment for Dev Academy bootcamp, I had to develop a full-stack project using most of the technologies learnt in class.

-This was my first solo full-stack app and also includes unit testing covering over 80% of functions in the repository.
+This was my first solo full-stack app and includes unit testing covering over 80% of functions in the repository.
 Testing was definitely the most challenging part of the project!

 Technology used:
 - React and Redux for state management